openpolitics/manifesto/manifesto/democracy.md

 Cabinet appointments will be subject to a vote of approval by the House of Commons.

+## Royal Secrecy

+Fully include of the monarchy within the Freedom of Information Act (FOIA), so that the royal household is legally obliged to respond to information requests[^2].

+Repeal existing exemptions from the FOIA that allow communications between other government bodies and the members of the royal family to be kept secret.

+Adopt full disclosure of royal lobbying and influence, including disclosure of meetings between members of the royal family and ministers.

 ## Republic

 To become a truly democratic country, the UK should become a republic.
-The monarchy would be replaced with an elected President who will act as Head of State.
+As a long-term goal, the monarchy would be replaced with an elected President who will act as Head of State.
 We recommend the [model proposed by Republic](http://republic.org.uk/What%20we%20want/In%20depth/The%20Case%20for%20a%20Republic/Policy/index.php).

 The President would be mainly a ceremonial position, and should be apolitical and not affiliated to any party.
 The Prime Minster would remain as Head of Government, and would be appointed by the President after a General Election, as is the case with the Queen now.
 The President will not be involved in the legislative process.